Virginia Tech® home

 Professional/Student Organizations: Society of Naval Architects and Marine Engineers (SNAME)/American Society of Naval Engineers (ASNE), American Nuclear Society (ANS)

-Internships: Fincantieri, NSWC Carderock
+Internships: NAVSEA HQ, Fincantieri, NSWC Carderock

 Favorite thing about VT: The tight-knit community feel, even at such a big school I see people I know everywhere I go.